tril-alex/ats-mini/docs/source/manual.md

 Initial configuration:

 * Enable the **AP Only** mode (the receiver will briefly display its 10.1.1.1 IP address).
 * Connect to the `ATS-Mini` access point from your phone or computer.
 There is no internet connection available on this access point.
+When connecting from a phone, it might be necessary to switch off the mobile data connection and any VPN/firewall software.
 * Open a browser and visit the following URL: <http://10.1.1.1>.
 The status web page should open.
 * Click the `Config` link.
 Here you can add optional login and password to protect the settings page, configure up to three access points the receiver will try to connect to, and set a time zone and other settings.
 * After that, switch the Wi-Fi mode to **AP+Connect** or **Connect** (the receiver will briefly show its new dynamic IP address it got from a configured access point).